borglab/gtsam/python/README.md

 # Python Wrapper

 This is the Python wrapper around the GTSAM C++ library.
-We use Cython to generate the bindings to the underlying C++ code.
+We use our custom [wrap library](https://github.com/borglab/wrap) to generate the bindings to the underlying C++ code.

 ## Requirements